 The Michele Sicca Research Grant was created by the late Mario Einaudi, Goldwin Smith Professor of International and Comparative Politics and former Director of the Center for International Studies.
 Michele Sicca was an anti-fascist physician with whom Professor Einaudi worked in exile during the Mussolini period.

-The primary aim of the Sicca grant program is to help Cornell doctoral candidates explore possible topics or otherwise launch their dissertation work, although applications from students whose dissertations are already in progress may also be considered if funding is available.
+The primary aim of the Sicca grant program is to help Cornell doctoral candidates explore possible research topics in European Studies, or otherwise launch their dissertation work via preliminary summer fieldwork in Europe.
+Applications from advanced doctoral students for completion of European Studies-related dissertations may also be considered if funding is available.

-- The quality and feasibility of the applicant's research proposal
+- The quality and feasibility of the applicant's Europe-focused research proposal

 - Evidence that field research in Europe will advance the applicant’s doctoral program